User Decision Guidance with Selective Explanation Presentation from Explainable-AI: Abstract

 \section{Abstract}

-This paper addresses the problem of how to select explanations for XAI (Explainable AI)-based Intelligent Decision Support Systems (IDSSs).
-IDSSs have shown promise in improving user decisions through XAI-generated explanations along with AI predictions.
-As the development of XAI made various explanations available, we believe that IDSSs can be greatly improved if they can strategically select explanations that guide users to better decisions.
-This paper proposes {\PropMethod}, a method for dynamically selecting explanations. {\PropMethod} aims to guide users to better decisions by predicting the impact of different combinations of explanations on user decisions.
-We compared {\PropMethod}'s performance with two naive strategies (all possible explanations and explanations only for the most likely prediction) and two baselines (no explanation and no AI support).
-The results suggest the potential of {\PropMethod} to guide users to recommended decisions and improve the performance when AI accuracy is high and a challenge when it is low.
+This paper addresses the challenge of selecting explanations for XAI (Explainable AI)-based Intelligent Decision Support Systems (IDSSs).
+IDSSs have shown promise in improving user decisions through XAI-generated explanations along with AI predictions, and the development of XAI made it possible to generate a variety of such explanations.
+However, how IDSSs should select explanations to enhance user decision-making remains an open question.
+This paper proposes {\PropMethod}, a method for selectively presenting XAI explanations.
+It enables IDSSs to strategically guide users to an AI-suggested decision by predicting the impact of different combinations of explanations on a user's decision and selecting the combination that is expected to minimize the discrepancy between an AI suggestion and a user decision.
+We compared the efficacy of {\PropMethod} with two naive strategies (all possible explanations and explanations only for the most likely prediction) and two baselines (no explanation and no AI support).
+The results suggest the potential of {\PropMethod} to guide users to AI-suggested decisions and improve task performance under the condition of a high AI accuracy.